-The EOA website remains the main outlet for disseminating information on employee ownership in Australia with over 1000 unique visitors each month, with more than 2500 page views.
+The EOA website remains the main outlet for disseminating information on employee ownership in Australia with over 1000 unique visitors each month, which account for more than 2000 monthly page views.
 Almost all visitors arrive via search engines.
 The website is regularly updated, providing news on all the latest changes and developments in the employee share ownership space.